Sarge02/Lorem-Ipsum/README.md

  ### Deployment Process
  <p>
 	Initial deployment is done using an Azure virtual machine, the operating system does not matter as the python code and modules used in our project are OS independent. <br>
     The virtual machine launch settings are bog standard, meaning when deploying a new virtual machine for the first time you will use default settings for the latest Debian distribution.
-However the network settings need to be customized to access the network range we defined in our resource group for the public IP address and NAT forwarding rules. <br>  In this image above we can observe the public IP address is “None” because we already have a virtual machine associated with our defined public IP address.
-If you are creating a new virtual machine due to a critical failure in troubleshooting you will have to dissociate the IP address from the old deleted virtual machine to free it for use. <br> The public IP address should now be available under the Public IP tab when setting up new virtual machines. <br>  Next we have to setup the necessary port forwarding rules in order to give the outside world access to the website hosted on the virtual machine.
+However the network settings need to be customized to access the network range we defined in our resource group for the public IP address and NAT forwarding rules. <br> If you are creating a new virtual machine due to a critical failure in troubleshooting you will have to dissociate the IP address from the old deleted virtual machine to free it for use. <br> The public IP address should now be available under the Public IP tab when setting up new virtual machines. <br>  Next we have to setup the necessary port forwarding rules in order to give the outside world access to the website hosted on the virtual machine.
 Enable SSH port 22 to access the virtual machine securely using a predefined service account, this can be disabled once deployment is finished for security hardening.
 You will also want to check port 80 for HTTP traffic forwarding.
 Currently we do not have SSL implemented nor any DNS A records linked to our public IP.
 If HTTPS is used, you will also enable HTTPS and optionally disable HTTP for further security hardening.

 	After the networking setup is done you can click Review + Create in order to finish deploying the virtual machine.